cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 first variable is _shadowed_ by the second, which means that the second variable is what the compiler will see when you use the name of the variable.
-In effect, the second variable overshadows the first, taking any uses of the variable name to itself until either it is shadowed or the scope ends.
+In effect, the second variable overshadows the first, taking any uses of the variable name to itself until either it itself is shadowed or the scope ends.
 We can shadow a variable by using the same variable’s name and repeating the use of the `let` keyword as follows: